AndreCoutinhom/grasshopper_automation_exercises/README.md

-# grasshopper_exercises
+# grasshopper_automation_exercises
 ##
-All the codes created from the grasshopper app exercises
+All the codes created from the grasshopper app automation exercises
 ##
 ## Learn Java with Google
 https://learn.grasshopper.app/